taichi/modernjs/modernjs.en.md

 ## About the module bundler
 I do not use the task runner but use the module bundler.
 The module bundler in JavaScript is a linker to the C compiler.

-Javascript divided into pieces according to roles and responsibility ranges are compiled into [Babel] and converted to work on ES5.
+JavaScript divided into pieces according to roles and responsibility ranges are compiled into [Babel] and converted to work on ES5.
 At this point, each file size increases slightly, but there is no change in the number of files.
 You may think that simply by joining the resulting files it runs, but the truth is not.